ehsanasgharzde/edepth/README.md

 *General Architecture Overview*

 ### Encoder
 The encoder extracts features from the input data using multiple dense blocks, each containing convolutional layers with shared feature maps concatenated across layers.
-Transition layers follow dense blocks to reduce the number of channels and spatial dimensions.
+Translation layers follow dense blocks to reduce the number of channels and spatial dimensions.

 ### Fully Connected Layers
 Between the encoder and decoder, the model includes fully connected layers to process the features: